ErpNetDocs/info/features/general/file-manager.md

 ## What value does this bring to the business?

-File Management in ERP.net creates a sustainable and consistent way of working with information across the company.
+File Management in @@name creates a sustainable and consistent way of working with information across the company.

 **Clear structure**
 Documents and images are logically organized, including through a familiar and intuitive folder structure.